-We sell a broad range of more than 130 materials for use in our 3D printers and production systems.
+We sell a broad range of 3D printing materials, consisting of 38 Polyjet/FDM cartridge-based materials, five SCP inkjet-based materials and 138 non-color digital materials, and over 1,000 color variations for use in our 3D printers and production systems.
 The sale of these materials provides us with a recurring revenue stream from users of our 3D printers and production systems.